UNIVERSITY OF WISCONSIN River Falls

 OR, when space is at a premium,

-Printed materials, photographs, and visual presentations should take particular care to avoid sexism and discrimination through the use of language or depiction.
+The website, printed materials, photographs, and visual presentations should take particular care to avoid sexism and discrimination through the use of language or depiction.
 The participation of women and minorities in university activities should be highlighted whenever possible, particularly in non-traditional roles.

-The design team at UW-River Falls has oversight responsibility for all publications purchased with university funds and published for an off-campus audience.
+University Communications and Marketing has oversight responsibility for all publications purchased with university funds and published for an off-campus audience.
 Individuals may also be required to seek approval from the account administrator, their department head or their dean’s office.

 The following types of publications are subject to review: